 Drizzle the remaining olive oil on top.

-Bake to 170°C for about 30 to 35 minutes.
+Bake about 30 to 35 minutes.
 You will know that the castagnaccio is ready when its surface will start cracking and the nuts on top will be of a nice, golden colour.
 Take it out of the oven and leave it to cool before serving it.

-Tip: It’s important to cook the castagnaccio at a low temperature, because it must be soft and slightly damp inside, and instead slightly crunchy on the outside.
+Tip: It’s important to cook Castagnaccio at a low temperature since it has to be soft and slightly damp inside and slightly crunchy on the outside.